 7. Visit Nearby Bakewell

 Bakewell is a cute little village that’s nice to walk around.
 I’ve heard it mentioned in a few English novels and shows, such as Belgravia and Pride & Prejudice, so I was so curious to visit.
-Unfortunately, time didn’t allow us to make it over there, but hopefully you can!

 Here are some places to check out in Bakewell:

-- The Olde Original Bakewell Pudding Shop
+• The Olde Original Bakewell Pudding Shop — you must try a Bakewell pudding!

-- Pubs like Wheatsheaf Pub and Pantry
+• Pubs like Castle Inn and Wheatsheaf Pub and Pantry

 How to Get to Bakewell from Chatsworth House